Team-Loftly/Room-to-Grow/README.md

 TODO
 ### M5 Highlights
 - Improved add friends feature: Improved the add friends feature so that now you can send a friend request to users and only become their friend if they accept the request.
 Also, you can now remove friends from your friend's list.
+- Added a window with day/night cycle to toom.
+Additionally added animations and a character to work alongside in your virtual study space.
+- Various UI improvements as well as 10+ new furniture items!

 ## M4